Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 The following elements are needed for all projects:
 	- blue nodes in layer "HAL"
 	- yellow nodes in layer "Driver Extensions"
-	- cyan nodes in layer "Communication" ( the subdirectories ISO11783 and DIN9684 are only used for the respective protocol -> in case of single protocol use exclude the DIN or ISO protocol directory from the project. )
+	- cyan nodes in layer "Communication" ( the subdirectory ISO11783 is only used for the respective protocol )

 Therefore the minimum footprint of the ISO<i><sub>AgLib</sub></i> in Flash ROM is quite low.